Camelot (film): Development

-In April 1961, it was reported that Warner Bros. had purchased the rights to produce a film adaptation of the stage musical with Alan Jay Lerner hired to pen the screenplay.
+In April 1961, it was reported that Warner Bros.
+Pictures had purchased the rights to produce a film adaptation of the stage musical with Alan Jay Lerner hired to pen the screenplay.
 That month, it was reported that Rock Hudson had signed as King Arthur.
 In May 1961, Shirley Jones was reportedly in talks to play Guenevere.
 However, development was placed on hold when Warner Bros. fast-tracked a film adaptation of the musical My Fair Lady, for which they acquired the screen rights from CBS for $5.5 million.
 It was also stipulated that Camelot would not be released before April 1964.
 Nevertheless, in April 1963, Jack L. Warner hired television executive William T. Orr as producer.
 It was also reported that Orr had sought for original cast members Richard Burton and Robert Goulet to star in their respective roles, and Elizabeth Taylor to star as Guenevere.
 In December 1963, Orr left the project after being appointed Jack L. Warner's executive assistant.

 Robert Wise was asked to direct, but production chief Walter MacEwen noted, "He does not want to type himself as a director of musical subjects—and he still has The Gertrude Lawrence Story, which falls in that category, on his slate for next year."
 In March 1966, it was reported that Joshua Logan would direct, with principal photography to begin in August.